peerplays-network/bos-auto/docs/installation.rst

 Install databases (as root/sudo)
 ---------------------------------------------------

+Within BOS, redis is used as an async queue for the python processes, whereas MondoDB is used as the persistent storage.

 * `mongodb` - interaction between BOS-auto and MINT.
-You can find tutorials on how to install mongodb on your distribution in the internet
+You can find Please find tutorials on how to install mongodb on your distribution.
+  Make sure that the MongoDB is running reliable with automatic restart on failure.
 * `redis` - worker queue.
-Please find guides and installation instructions for your Linux distribution in the internet.
+Please find guides and installation Please find instructions to install redisdb on your Linux distribution.
+  Make sure that RedisDB is running reliable with automatic restart on failure.
+  Furhtermore, Redis can be run without any disk persistance

 For Ubuntu 16.04. installation for mongodb is